-Taylor Spiker joined Hill School’s Educational Team in 2013 and is enjoying her fourth year with the students and faculty.
+Taylor Spiker joined Hill School’s Educational Team in 2013 and will begin her fifth year with the students and faculty.
 She earned her psychology degree from Texas A&M and went on to earn her Master of Education in Counseling from Texas Christian University.
 Mrs. Spiker believes that “each child is special and therefore should feel valued, respected, and empowered.”
 In her free time, Mrs. Spiker enjoys outdoor adventures – especially with her husband and dog – doing things like hiking, camping, and skydiving.

 Lower and Middle School Assistant Principal